bcervantes-keedio/kloudsense/README.md

 ### DC/OS (D2IQ)
 #### Data Collected
 KloudSense can collect data from DC/OS usage metrics, DC/OS components logs, and running containers logs.
-All this information is stored in a CrateDB for analytics purpose.
+All this information is stored in a CrateDB database for analytics purposes.

 #### Analytics
 Currently are in development: predictive modelling, metrics monitoring and anomaly detection for detect possible future errors and determine the root causes.